JamyJones/jjdgdjf/msg.md

-When i change an image src in javascript i want to reload that image into DOM  how do i do this
+In bootstrap how can i change orientation of an element